 Birmingham Airport (BHX) has long been recognised as one of the UK’s most punctual and family-friendly travel hubs.
-The four-time winner of the prestigious Star UK Airport prize, loves keeping its customers happy.
+The four-time winner of the prestigious Star UK Airport prize loves keeping its customers happy.
 However, the airport realised it needed a new way to keep things running smoothly.

-More Passengers, More Challenges
+More passengers.
+More challenges

-The all-knowing airport
+The all-knowing airport.

 “We’re now not only able to view what’s happening as it happens 24/7, but we can also compare current operations against expectations.
 It allows us to optimise the entire customer journey, rather than sub-optimising isolated areas.”

-At present, BHX uses live situational data that raises an alarm when occupancy is approaching its limits; and historical data analysis to understand what impact passenger levels have on the main dwell areas at different times of the day.
+AI and predictions play a crucial role in Birmingham Airport’s decision making in relation to its future expansions, ensuring it matches future capacity with demand, as well as complying with health and safety regulations.
+BHX uses live situational data to raise an alarm when occupancy is approaching its limits, and historical data analysis to understand what impact passenger levels have in the main dwell areas at different times of the day.

-“For instance, If the departure lounge is approaching capacity, we can use tactics such as “call to gate” to redirect travellers – using the Veovo FIDS – to go to the gate area, reducing the lounge headcount.
-We can also use historical data to understand how occupancy affects lounges, concessions and rest areas at various times of the day.
-We can even measure the number of people using escalators and lifts, allowing us to make proactive preventive maintenance plans.”
+For example, if the departure lounge is approaching capacity, the airport can use tactics such as “call to gate” to redirect travellers – using the Veovo Guest Engagement (FIDS) – to go to the gate area, reducing the lounge headcount.
+It can also measure the number of people using escalators and lifts, allowing it to make proactive preventive maintenance plans.

-Planning the Future
+Planning the future